anderslanglands/ustr/README.md

 as well, bit 32-bit is not checked regularly.
 If you want to use it on 32-bit, please make sure to run Miri and open and issue if you find any problems.

-## Licence
+## License

 BSD+ License

-Copyright © 2019—2020 Anders Langlands
+Copyright © 2019—2024 Anders Langlands

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: